How Are Annuities Taxed?

 Prescribed vs Non-Prescribed (Accrual) Taxation

-Registered Annuities – Income from an annuity purchased with registered funds is fully taxable to the policyholder in the year it’s received.
+Registered Annuities - Income payments received from an annuity purchased with registered funds is fully taxable to the policyholder in the year that the income is received.

-Non-registered Annuities – Income from an annuity purchased with non-registered funds can have prescribed, non-prescribed (accrual) or level tax treatment.
+Non-Registered Annuities - Income payments received from an annuity purchased with non-registered funds can have prescribed, non-prescribed (accrual) or level tax treatement.

 Introduction to Annuity Taxation

 - Registered vs Non-Registered Taxation

 - Mandatory Withholding Tax